| ||||||||

 so, evidence is finally preponderating that this in fact

-.
+is one entity.
 And quite likely is prehistoric.

 Running over TEN KILOMETERS (!) from Spring Creek